Bitteneite/bitten_restoboards/bit_m0116/readme.md

 # Solenoid (Optional)

-This section will guide you through the process of installing all the components needed for a solenoid!
+This chapter will guide you through the process of installing all the components needed for a solenoid!
-There are five components to install, but you can install them in any order.
+There are six components to install, but you can install them in any order.

 ### Prerequisites